-For most parents, finding a summer camp usually involves looking through directories, getting recommendations from friends or maybe even registering your son or daughter for the same camp you attended as a kid.
+For most, finding a summer camp usually involves looking through directories, getting recommendations from friends or maybe even registering your son or daughter for the same camp you attended as a kid.
 But if your child has disabilities—like my son Jonah—then you have to navigate a more limited sector of camps that specialize in children with special needs.
 Sure, they’re out there, but like everything else in the special needs world, securing the best program for your child requires more advocacy and knowledge.

 Don’t stress.
-There’s a summer experience out there for your child.
+There’s a summer experience out there for your kid.
 Just as you create an Individualized Education Plan (IEP) each year that provides necessary therapies, accommodations and supports at your child’s school, you’ll need to take the same discerning approach with summer activities.

 - degree of impairment

 - ability of the child’s parents to provide educational structure at home